menu

 Castile is a tiny village located in the state of New York.
-With a population of 987 people and just one neighborhood, Castile is the 766th largest community in New York.
-Castile has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 988 people and just one neighborhood, Castile is the 766th largest community in New York.
+Castile has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Castile is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Castile is a village of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Castile who work in sales jobs (14.38%), office and administrative support (10.22%), and maintenance occupations (8.95%).